rajnishkumar9250/order_mngt_sys_microservice/README.md

 docker-compose up -d

+Once, all microservices are started, please navigate browser to localhost:8080 .
+It will redirect to swagger ui documentation.

 Notification: Make sure mongodb and kafka service is not running , because we are using these services.
 If any microservices are not started properly, then please down the all microservice and start again. please follow below command